-In the recent Atlantic article, The Secret Shame of Middle Class Americans, author Neal Gabler described a survey by the Federal Reserve Board that revealed one remarkable fact:
+In the Atlantic article, The Secret Shame of Middle Class Americans, author Neal Gabler described a survey by the Federal Reserve Board that revealed one remarkable fact:

 When asked how they would pay for a $400 emergency, 47% of respondents said that either they would cover the expense by borrowing or selling something, or they would not be able to come up with the $400 at all.

-As the CEO of an online financial planning service, I know only too well how close many of us are cutting it without a cushion of savings.
+We at Sum180 know only too well how close many of us are cutting it without a cushion of savings.
 Even highly skilled Americans with solid incomes can easily find themselves living from paycheck to paycheck, or worse: slipping over time into debt that seems insurmountable, causing them to put off, perhaps indefinitely, the dream of a secure financial future.
 A single job layoff or health crisis can trigger this situation.

 This is a crisis.
 And, too many of us compound matters through denial, ignoring the urgency of the problem, maintaining a stubborn silence borne of shame.
 As Neal Gabler reports, “You are more likely to hear from your buddy that he is on Viagra than that he has credit card problems.”
 If, as a culture, we in the U.S. feel that financial insecurity is more shameful than sexual impotence, it’s no wonder that half of our population is not only in precarious financial straits but also unable to get the help they need.